 This total-body workout focuses on heavy lean muscle-building strength work.
 All you need is a pair of dumbbells and a heavy barbell.

-We’re relaunching the Fit Guide workouts this fall with tons of new surprises for you, so if you didn’t catch it on the first round, be sure to hop on the waiting list here.
+I have quite a few Fit Guide workouts to choose from and spent so much time designing these plans for maximum effectiveness.
 Lean Machine is perfect if you’re looking to build lean muscle and follow a solid split, or you can check out a handy quiz here to find a great *fit* for ya.

 For today, I’m sharing a workout named after the Lean Machine plan, focusing on heavy strength, but working your entire body instead of splitting up the muscle groups.